-The issue of abortion in the U.S. has historically been highly controversial with passionate advocates on both sides of the spectrum.
+The issue of abortion in the U.S. has been extremely controversial with passionate advocates on both sides of the spectrum.
 Federal law protects a woman's right to choose an abortion since the landmark U.S. Supreme Court decision in Roe v.
-Wade in 1973.
+Wade in 1973, finding a woman's choice to have an abortion to be a matter of privacy.
 Some states have limited access to abortion through legislation and other means, as pressure from both sides of the debate have made abortion a highly volatile area of law.

 |Consent Requirements||Informed consent of mother; if mother is unemancipated minor, parental informed consent also required with 24 hrs. "actual notice"; court may authorize minor to consent without parental notification; other family members over 21 may issue consent if minor in danger of physical, sexual, or emotional abuse from parent; constructive notice (of at least 48 hrs.) by both certified and ordinary mail allowed if parents or family members cannot be reached with reasonable effort|